uwssg/APS/aps4p5/readme.txt

 documentation describing the classes and functions involved can be found in the .h header files.

+(that ``more specific documentation'' has not actually been written yet, but will be pushed onto the git repository in the next few weeks; I apologize for the delay -- Scott)

 ///////////////////////REQUIREMENTS////////////////////////

 In order to run APS, you will have to install the linear algebra